radare/node-yara/README.md

       `yara.VariableType.Boolean`

-The `callback` function is called once all rules have been compiled and all variables have been configured.
+The `callback` function is called once all rules have been compiled and all external variables have been configured.
 The following arguments will be passed to the `callback` function:

- * `error` - Instance of the `Error` class, an instance of the `yara.CompileRulesError` class, or `null` if no error occurred, if `error` is an instance of the `yara.CompileRulesError` class then the attribute `errors` will be defined on the `error` object, is is an array of one or more objectsm each object defines an error generated when a rule was compiled, each object will contain the following attributes:
+ * `error` - Instance of the `Error` class, an instance of the `yara.CompileRulesError` class, or `null` if no error occurred, if `error` is an instance of the `yara.CompileRulesError` class then the attribute `errors` will be defined on the `error` object which is an array of one or more objects, each object defines an error generated when a rule was compiled, each object will contain the following attributes:
     * `index` - An integer index indicating which item in the `rules` array, specified in the `options` object passed to the `configure()` method,